Last Updated on

 - 2 tablespoons vegetable oil

-Slice the onions, the bell peppers and the garlic.
+- Slice the onions, the bell peppers and the garlic.
 Give them to the casserole dish as well and arrange them between the chicken parts.
+Add the bay leaves as well.

-Take two large soup ladles from the chicken cooking liquid and give them to a small bowl.
-Stir in the dry savory, vegetable or chicken stock powder, the tomato paste, salt and pepper.
+- Take two large soup ladles from the chicken cooking liquid and give them to a small bowl.
+Stir in the dry savory, vegetable or chicken stock powder or cube, tomato paste, salt and pepper.
 Pour this mixture into the casserole dish.
 Pour the oil over the chicken as well.

-Serve with mashed potatoes or white bread and Simple White Cabbage Salad.
+- Serve with mashed potatoes or white bread and white cabbage salad.